In Brief

 Major research centres at Newcastle, Amsterdam, Boston, and Duke are now running active misophonia programs.
 The Misophonia Research Fund (MRF) has funded over 20 studies.
 The field is entering its first period of genuine scientific momentum.

-The years ahead will see more RCTs, larger genetic studies, and — for the first time — the possibility of evidence-based clinical guidelines.
+The years ahead should bring more RCTs, larger genetic studies, and, for the first time, the possibility of evidence-informed clinical guidelines.
 The wait has been long.
 But the science is finally arriving.